 Toxoplasmosis is infection caused by the single-celled protozoan parasite Toxoplasma gondii.
-Usually, the infection does not cause symptoms, but some people have swollen lymph nodes, fever, a vague ill feeling, and sometimes a sore throat, blurred vision, and eye pain.
+Usually, the infection does not cause symptoms, but some people have swollen lymph nodes, fever, a vague ill feeling, and sometimes a sore throat or blurred vision and eye pain.
 In people with a weakened immune system due to AIDS or another condition, toxoplasmosis can reactivate, usually affecting the brain.
 A reactivated infection can cause weakness, confusion, seizures, or coma or spread throughout the body.
 Babies infected before birth (called congenital infection) can have birth defects, loss of vision, seizures, intellectual disability, and other abnormalities.

 People acquire the infection by transferring the parasite's eggs from a contaminated object to the mouth or by eating contaminated food.

 Women who become infected during pregnancy may transmit the parasite to the fetus, sometimes causing a miscarriage, stillbirth, or serious problems in the baby.

 Typically, only people with a weakened immune system have severe symptoms, usually resulting from brain inflammation (encephalitis), which may cause weakness on one side of the body, confusion, or coma.

 Less often, other organs are affected in people with a weakened immune system.